Large Language Model Sourcing: A Survey: Sourcing from Models

-Adding a watermark involves embedding a hidden representation into the text.
-Such text appears indistinguishable to the human but can be detected by algorithms, which can help prevent misuse of generated text at its source.
+Generative sampling watermarking embeds a hidden representation into the text during the text generation process.
 In simple terms, adding a watermark involves incorporating a selection strategy into the process of generating text.
-It entails dividing the vocabulary of LLMs into distinguishable "green list" and "red list".

-Kirchenbauer et al.~\cite{kirchenbauer2023watermark} propose a dynamic list division method, where previous tokens $s^{(-N_p)}...s^{(t-1)}$ including the prompt and generated tokens are hashed to produce a random seed before the next word is generated.
-This seed is then used to divide the vocabulary into green and red lists, from which the next word is sampled only from the green list.
-Based on this method, Kirchenbauer et al.~\cite{kirchenbauer2024on} introduce enhanced hashing approaches such as SelfHash, as well as advanced detection techniques like WinMax.

-To address the limitations in previous methods like KGW~\cite{kirchenbauer2023watermark}, WaterSeeker~\cite{yu2024waterseekerpioneeringefficient} adopts a "locate first, detect later" strategy to pinpoint and verify watermarked segments in large corpora.
-It addresses the limitation where watermarked segments embedded in larger documents would otherwise fail to be detected.
-In parallel, inference-time watermarking methods that modify output probabilities during text generation can be easily circumvented since users have access to the model's source code.
-To address this problem, Xu et al.~\cite{xu2025markyourllm} explore parameter-embedded watermarking.
-Backdoor Watermarking embeds signals by training LLMs to respond with specific outputs when encountering triggers, while Runtime Watermark Distillation integrates existing runtime watermarking features directly into model parameters.
-Hu et al.~\cite{hu2023unbiased} proposed an unbiased watermarking technique that balances content traceability and quality assurance, ensuring that the model output contains watermarks without affecting the performance of the model in downstream tasks.

-Adaptive watermarking techniques extend these foundations.
-Liu et al.~\cite{liu2024adaptivetextwatermarklarge} introduce adaptive watermark token identification, semantic-based logits scaling vector extraction, and adaptive watermark temperature scaling, which collectively aim to selectively watermark tokens, dynamically scale logits, and minimize text quality degradation.
-SymMark~\cite{wang2025tradeoffsynergyversatilesymbiotic} further advances adaptability by combining logit-based and sampling-based methods under Serial, Parallel, and Hybrid strategies to balance detectability, text quality, robustness, and security.
-Building on this, Wang et al.~\cite{wang2025morphmarkflexibleadaptivewatermarking} demonstrate that watermark strength correlates with the cumulative probability of green-list tokens and propose MorphMark, a scheme that dynamically adjusts watermark intensity to optimize the trade-off between detectability and naturalness.
-SynthID-Text~\cite{SynthIDText} is a generative text watermarking technology based on the tournament sampling algorithm.
-It embeds statistical features by modifying the sampling process of LLMs, supports both distortion-free (quality-preserving) and distortion-enabled (detection-enhanced) modes, and has innovatively combined with speculative sampling to achieve production-level efficient deployment.
+\textbf{Logits-based Watermark.} Logits-based watermarking methods do not modify model parameters; instead, they alter the logits distribution before text generation to produce detectable outputs.
+A representative approach is KGW~\cite{kirchenbauer2023watermark}, which dynamically hash previous tokens to partition the vocabulary into green and red lists, sampling subsequent tokens exclusively from the green list.
+Their follow-up work~\cite{kirchenbauer2024on} introduced enhanced techniques such as SelfHash and WinMax to improve robustness.